 seminar every participant must write a term paper (in English) of a special topic from the

-seminar domain and present an outline of it, typically based on recent research material.
+seminar domain and present an outline of it, typically based on new research material.

 Students are expected to participate in an active way.
 Attendance is recorded.
-(Absence
+(The

-lost when the seminar is missed four times or more.)
+participation grade is lost when the seminar is missed five times or more.)

-The grade depends on the given presentations/respondings (50%), term papers
+The grade depends on the given presentations (50%), summary reports

 (40%) and active participation (10%).